Regulatory compliance: PCI DSS, PSD2, GDPR, KYC/KYB, AML

 The regulations in the financial industry vary greatly across different countries and regions.
 However, with SDK.finance’s transactional engine software serving as a foundation for various fintech products and acting as a middle layer, it can be made to comply with any regulatory requirements in different areas.

 Please keep in mind that SDK.finance is a software platform and it does not handle the regulatory aspects of launching a financial technology product.
 Therefore, it is the responsibility of the customer to ensure regulatory compliance for their product built using SDK.finance Platform.

 PCI DSS (Payment Card Industry Data Security Standard) compliance refers to a set of security standards that aim to ensure the protection of cardholder data and the secure handling of payment transactions.

-Since the main databases are managed by the customers on their side, SDK.finance software doesn’t store any user information or cardholder data.
-Therefore, PCI DSS compliance regulations do not directly apply to the SDK.finance Platform.
+Since the main databases are managed by the customers on their side, the SDK.finance software doesn’t retain any user data or cardholder information, which means that the PCI DSS compliance regulations are not directly applicable to the Platform.

-When using SDK.finance Platform as a foundation for a product that involves payment card transactions, you can implement the required measures to design and implement a storage system that aligns with PCI DSS compliance guidelines and use it as an autonomous standalone service with required storage and encryption within your own databases.
+Alternatively, SDK.finance customers using it as a foundation for a product that involves payment card transactions can implement a storage system that aligns with PCI DSS compliance guidelines and use it as an autonomous standalone service with required storage and encryption within their own databases.